[HISTORY: Adopted by the Mayor and Council of the Borough of Buena as indicated in article histories. Amendments noted where applicable.]

 [Adopted 6-5-2000 by Ord.
 No. 469]

-The Council of the Borough of Buena, in consultation with the Borough of Buena Police Department, hereby finds that excessive noise or sounds is a serious hazard to the public health, welfare, safety and quality of life and that a number of citizens in the Borough of Buena have complained about various types of sounds and noises which are disturbing, recurring, and which intrude upon the peaceful use of property in the Borough of Buena.
+The Council of the Borough of Buena, in consultation with the Franklin Township Police Department, hereby finds that excessive noise or sounds is a serious hazard to the public health, welfare, safety and quality of life and that a number of citizens in the Borough of Buena have complained about various types of sounds and noises which are disturbing, recurring, and which intrude upon the peaceful use of property in the Borough of Buena.
 The Council further finds that citizens of the Borough of Buena have a right to and should be insured an environment free from excessive sound or noise.
 In an effort to meet the needs of its citizens, the Council of the Borough of Buena hereby determines that it is the policy of the Borough of Buena to prevent excessive sound, noise or other nuisances which may jeopardize the health, welfare or safety of the citizens of the Borough, or degrade the quality of life.

 For purposes of this chapter, the following words and terms shall have the following meanings: